 Biography of Phil Heath: how the great bodybuilder changed and how he became one.
-Phil Heath Arm Workout Phil Heath Bench Press Max Weight
+Phil Heath: arm workout Phil Heath bench press maximum weight

 Phil Heath is a bodybuilder who is known to every sports fan.
-This athlete is known throughout the world for having created himself from scratch, and has been in shape for 12 years now.
+This athlete is known all over the world for creating himself from scratch, and has been maintaining his form for 12 years.
 Many modern bodybuilders successfully use the nutrition and training systems developed by Heath.
-Today we are talking about all the ups and downs of the life path of a cult athlete.
+Today we are talking about all the ups and downs of the iconic athlete’s life.

 • height - 1m 75cm;